Tax · Guide

 When Bonuses Trigger Bigger Surprises

-Three scenarios push the math further from intuition.
+Three scenarios push bonus tax 2026 math further from intuition.

-Scenario 3: Bonus pushes you over the Additional Medicare Tax threshold.
-If your total income for the year crosses $200K single / $250K married, the additional 0.9% Medicare tax kicks in retroactively to dollar one above the threshold.
-Your employer is required to start withholding it after your cumulative wages cross $200K with them.
-If you have multiple W-2 sources or significant non-wage income, you may owe the additional 0.9% even when no single employer crossed the threshold — to be reconciled on Form 8959 at filing.
+Scenario 3: A bonus pushes you over the Additional Medicare Tax threshold.
+If total income crosses $200,000 (single) or $250,000 (married), the extra 0.9% Medicare tax applies to every dollar above the threshold.
+Your employer starts withholding it after your cumulative wages with them cross $200,000.
+If you have multiple W-2 sources or significant non-wage income, you may owe the 0.9% even when no single employer triggered it — reconciled on Form 8959 at filing.

 The Underpayment Penalty (and How to Avoid It)

-If you owe more than $1,000 at filing AND your withholding/estimated payments don't meet a safe harbor, the IRS charges an underpayment penalty — currently 8% annualized, calculated quarter by quarter on the shortfall.
+If you owe more than $1,000 at filing and your withholding plus estimated payments do not meet a safe harbor, the IRS charges an underpayment penalty — currently calculated at the federal short-term rate plus 3 points, assessed quarter by quarter on the shortfall.

 1. Total tax owed at filing is under $1,000